Diagnosis and Staging

 Before diagnosing cancer, at Woman’s, a second expert will always review the sample.

-Get a second opinion from the experts at the Breast and GYN Cancer Pavilion
+Get a second opinion from the experts at Woman’s Cancer Pavilion

 The time between an abnormal mammogram and a diagnosis can be a stressful period.
 To reduce a woman's anxiety over her health uncertainty, we strive to present a cancer or non-cancer diagnosis within seven days of finding an abnormality in mammography.